 As you get older, exercise becomes more of a challenge.
-But it’s so important to include exercise into your daily routine.
+But it’s so important to include exercise in your daily routine.
 If you’ve restricted mobility, consider attending an exercise class with an exercise physiologist.
-Alternatively visit your local physiotherapist who’ll tailer a program that’s suitable for you.
+Alternatively, visit your local physiotherapist who’ll tailor a program that’s suitable for you.
 By seeing a professional for exercise advice, you’ll reduce your risk of injuring yourself while exercising.
 The key is to find a way to get your blood flowing quicker, whether it’s a gentle aqua aerobics class, a walk in the park, or a Tai Chi class.

 For those senior retirees, it becomes increasingly important to find activities that exercise your brain.
 By enjoying some or all of the suggested options above, you can aid in retaining your memory and hopefully slow down cognitive impairment for as long as possible.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.